StrangeBeeCorp/docs/docs/thehive/operations/configure-audit-logs-storage-elasticsearch.md

 [Badge version 5.5]

-TheHive allows you to choose between storing audit logs in Apache Cassandra via JanusGraph or in [Elasticsearch](https://www.elastic.co/enterprise-search).
+You can choose to store audit logs in either Apache Cassandra via JanusGraph or in [Elasticsearch](https://www.elastic.co/enterprise-search) in TheHive.

-This topic provides step-by-step instructions for configuring TheHive's audit log storage in Elasticsearch, including the option to migrate historical logs from JanusGraph.
+This topic provides step-by-step instructions for configuring TheHive's audit log storage in Elasticsearch for existing instances, including the option to migrate historical logs from JanusGraph.

 !!! info "Reasons to consider Elasticsearch"
     Elasticsearch is better suited for managing large volumes of audit logs.
 It enhances performance by efficiently handling data, reducing latency, and offering advanced search capabilities.
 If your organization generates a significant amount of audit logs, migrating to Elasticsearch can improve both data management and retrieval.